yourwelcomematt/matt-obsidian-vault/Photography/Lenses/Beginner Options.md

 - Just use the kit lens, which is usually an inexpensive zoom lens (e.g. 18-55mm) that comes with the camera, as:
 	- It's more versatile
 	- You don't yet know what focal lengths work for your particular situation and style of shooting
+- For an APS-C camera, a 35mm is often better than a 50mm, as the 35mm is a 52.5mm full-frame equivalent
+	- Wider field of view
+	- Wider depth of field
+	- However, the longer focal length of the 50mm will give more background compression

 ## Sony Options